-My path to becoming a fiber artist began with my love of sewing and creating traditional quilts for the bed.
+My work as a fiber artist began with a love of sewing and creating traditional quilts.
 After several years perfecting quarter-inch seams and matching points, I discovered art quilts.
 I found that I could make art with fabric and thread and it was perfectly acceptable to color outside the lines.

-I am an Artist Member of SAQA (Studio Art Quilts Associates), a member of the Columbus Artists’ Guild, and the American Quilt Society, as well as a past Artist in Residence at the Georgia National Fair and a supporter of the Artists for Art awards at the fair.
+I am a Juried Artist Member of SAQA (Studio Art Quilt Associates), a member of the American Quilt Society, as well as a past Artist in Residence at the Georgia National Fair.